shadi0212/lstm-price-prediction/README.md

 # LSTM for Price Prediction

-This Jupyter Notebook is used for predicting LME price data using LSTM.
+These Jupyter Notebooks are used for predicting LME price data using LSTM.